Klipper3d/klipper/docs/G-Codes.md

 `PROBE_EDDY_CURRENT_QUERY CHIP=<config_name> [SAMPLES=<count>]`
 `[SAMPLE_TIME=<seconds>]`: Report the current eddy frequency and corresponding calibrated height at the current toolhead position.
-`SAMPLES` defaults to 40 and `SAMPLE_TIME` defaults to 0.100 seconds.
+The command uses the live eddy sensor stream and reports the median frequency from the requested sample window. `SAMPLES` defaults to 40 and `SAMPLE_TIME` defaults to 0.100 seconds.
 If the measured point is outside the calibrated range, the command returns an error with a hint on how to move back into range.

 #### PROBE_EDDY_CURRENT_ESTIMATE_BACKLASH
 `PROBE_EDDY_CURRENT_ESTIMATE_BACKLASH CHIP=<config_name>`